Seven Types of Physical Affection in Relationships

 Even with these potential limitations, the study was groundbreaking in nature, focusing the research lens on one of the most common areas of couple communication.
 Unfortunately, in the decade following its publication, there have been no published studies to advance research specifically on this topic of affection outside of sexual intimacy.
 With the plethora of research on intimacy in general, it would seem worthwhile to return to the original question posed by these researchers.

 You might argue that couples who are happy naturally engage in more physical affection and so it is the relationship satisfaction that causes the affection rather than the other way around.
-There never will be an experimental way to “prove” that physical affection can bring about greater happiness among couples in existing relationships.
+There may never be an experiment that "proves” that physical affection can bring about greater happiness among couples in existing relationships.
 However, we may not need the ultimate experiment to be conducted in order to highlight the role of physical affection in relationship satisfaction.
-People whose relationships are in trouble can benefit from taking a page out of the playbook of their happier counterparts.
+People whose relationships are in trouble may benefit from taking a page out of the playbook of their happier counterparts.
 Hugging, holding hands, and giving backrubs seem like simple ways to start rebuilding bonds between couples who are losing their feelings of emotional connection.

 A relationship needn’t be in serious trouble for a couple to benefit from increasing their amount of physically affectionate interaction.
 This may be particularly true for couples who, for various reasons, are less sexually active than they once were, whether it’s due to changes associated with aging, physical illness, or just natural evolution from passion to companionate love.